blairanderson/serverlessconsultants/plugins/serverless-webpack.md

 individually, resulting in smaller Lambda packages that contain only the code and dependencies needed to run the function.
 This allows the plugin to fully utilize WebPack's [Tree-Shaking][link-webpack-tree] optimization.
+* Webpack version 3 and 4 support

 ## Recent improvements and important changes

-* Restrict webpack peer dependency version to `< 4`.
-Compatibility with webpack 4 will be added with the next major release (5.0.0).
-* Support for [serverless-step-functions-offline][link-step-functions-offline]
+* Support Webpack 4
+* Drop Webpack 2 support
+* Cleaned up configuration.
+You should now use a `custom.webpack` object to configure everything relevant for the plugin.
+The old configuration still works but will be removed in the next major release.
+For details see below.

 For the complete release notes see the end of this document.